tyan/BCFierForRenga/HELP_EN.md

 ### Issues ###

-To add a new Issue to a report, just click the “Add Issue” button, a new empty Issue will be generated.
+To add a new Issue to a report, just click the “New Issue” button, a new empty Issue will be generated.
 You can now set a title and description and start adding Views and Comments.

 ### Views ###